 Our first stop was Cozumel, Mexico.
 Since our kids have a wide age range (2-14), we wanted to go somewhere everyone would enjoy.
 We chose Playa Mia.
 Playa Mia has a waterpark for toddlers, waterslides for older kids/adults, a large pool, beach access, water “toys”, and water sports (some included, some cost extra).

 We booked the excursion through the Royal Caribbean website.
 I always wait until the excursions are on sale to book, usually months before boarding the ship.
 Check around major holidays for the best sales.
 I booked Playa Mia for 20% off this way.
-Our 2 year old was free, but we still added his name to our reservation.
+Our 2-year-old was free, but we still added his name to our reservation.

 Royal Caribbean will leave your tickets in your stateroom with the time and meeting place.
 This particular excursion had a meeting place in a large hut at the end of the pier.
 Don’t be nervous about finding your meeting place.
 There are many friendly and helpful people there to show you where to go.

 Once our group was called, we boarded an air-conditioned bus and drove to Playa Mia.
 There we were free to do whatever we wanted for the duration of the excursion.
 They gave us a meeting time to meet the bus where they dropped us off.
-It was very easy to figure out, even though we were first timers there.
+It was very easy to figure out, even though we were first-timers there.

-We walked past some shops (be careful, some things in the shops in Cozumel are pornographic.
+We walked past some shops (be careful, some things in the shops in Cozumel are obscene.
 Use discretion as you shop) before we arrived at the water park area.
 They have restrooms and food available (either as part of your excursion or if you get the cheaper excursion like we did that does not include food, you can pay extra).
 The lounge chairs were on the beach so we had to walk past the waterpark to get to where we could lay our belongings.

 I bought a waterproof fanny pack (very stylish! 🙂 ) and kept my passports, room keys (doubles as boarding passes), and money with me at all times.
 They have life jackets available, but we brought our own for the little ones.